Skip to content

 For example:

-She was skipping vs. She skipped.
+She was skipping. vs. She skipped.

-He was jumping vs. He jumped.
+He was jumping. vs. He jumped.

 7. Run-on sentences.

-While I can’t use the sentences themselves, a few of the sentence word counts were 46, 40, 37, and 30.
+Some of the sentences in the story had word counts of 46, 40, 37, and 30.

 If you want a general sentence word count range, think 15-20.